West London Extension Specialists

 Free Design Consultation

-Architect and structural engineer visit your property.
-We measure up, discuss your brief, talk through extension type, planning route and rough budget.
-You get initial sketches within a week, no commitment to proceed.
+Our architect and a structural engineer visit your property.
+We measure up, discuss your brief, and talk through extension type, planning route and rough budget.
+You get initial sketches within a week, with no commitment to proceed.

 2